nujaimah/Bookstore-Application/README.md

 # Bookstore-Application

-Simple Bookstore Application built using Java
+A simple Book Store Application that is graphical user interface (GUI) based and built using Java.